stormasm/rust-notes/static-web-server.md

 The *-z* flag is required

-The *-d* switch is the top level directory of where
+The *-d* switch is the top level directory of where everything lives

 ### Pics Example